Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 "A *Laid Bare?* Are you sure?"

 Gabby had taken sick leave, for a host of reasons the least of which were her ruptured eardrum and a mild case of radiation poisoning.
 So, Ava had been glad to get a message from her asking to meet for lunch at her favorite coffee shop-slash-bookstore.
-Books, coffee, cake, inoffensive jazz music in the background...Too bad it wasn’t an early rain day.
+Books, coffee, cake, inoffensive jazz music in the background...
+Too bad it wasn’t an early rain day.
 Rain on the window would have completed a *mood.*

 Gabby looked pretty great, which surprised her.
 She had her makeup on, the bald head actually suited her and made her cheekbones pop, and she was looking sharp and confident in a black-and-emerald velvet jacket.
 Even her smile was convincing.